kqmaverick/website/src/content/docs/clustertool/getting-started.md

 ### Downloading ClusterTool

-ClusterTool is currently not publicly available.
-If you've access, please extract the archive and copy the executable into your `configuration folder`.
+ClusterTool is available on [GitHub](https://github.com/truecharts/clustertool-public/tags).
+Please extract the archive and copy the executable into your `configuration folder`.

 ### Initialisation